silabs-alexandre/Zigbee-Network-Traces/README.md

 * TC_HashedLinkKey : Use a global TC Link key which is hashed by the eui64 of each node
 * TC_UniqueLinkKey : Use a random unique TC link key for each node joining the network

+**App Link Keys**
+* appLinkKey : Use a unique APP Link key to secure communication between 2 nodes on a network

 **Messaging** :
 * Multicast_SwitchLight : Project to send multicast message to a specific Group